AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/troubleshooting.md

 ### I want to know how many "collapsed" graphs exist in my sandbox

 Use the identity dashboard for insights on the state of your identity graph, such as the count of identities and graphs.
 Refer to the metric, "Graph count with multiple namespaces" for a count of graphs that have collapsed - these are graphs that contain two or more identities with the same namespace.
 Assuming that the sandbox has no data, and you have configured a namespace (e.g. CRMID) to be unique, the expectation is that there should be zero graphs that have two or more CRMIDs.
-In the example below, there are ~90000 graphs that contain two or more ECIDs.
+In the example below, there are two graphs that contain two or more email addresses.

 ![The identity dashboard with metrics on identity count, graph count, count by namespace, graph count by size and graph count of graphs more than two namespaces.](../images/troubleshooting/identity_dashboard.png)